MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 # Create a new hardware submission

-To prepare your hardware for the Windows Hardware Compatibility Program for Windows 10 (or the separate certification program for previous operating systems), you must create and submit an **.hlkx** file (for Windows 10) or **.hckx** file (for previous operating systems).
-This file is created using the Windows HLK Studio (or Windows HCK Studio, for previous operating systems) and contains all of the test results, drivers, and symbols for your product.
-Submitting this file allows the dashboard to review your test results, evaluate any drivers tested, and return Microsoft digitally signed catalog files.
+This article describes how to create a new hardware submission in the Partner Center Hardware dashboard.

 ## Prerequisites

-* Make sure your dashboard account is registered for the Windows Hardware Developer Program.
+* Make sure your [dashboard account](https://partner.microsoft.com/dashboard) is registered for the Windows Hardware Developer Program.
 For information on how to register, see [How to register for the Windows Hardware Developer Program](register-for-the-hardware-program.md).

 * For drivers compatible with Windows 10 and above, you'll need to have a **.hlkx** file that's been digitally signed.
 For information about creating and digitally signing an  **.hlkx** file, see the [Windows HLK Getting Started Guide](/windows-hardware/test/hlk/getstarted/windows-hlk-getting-started).